Khalil E. Hachem

 - Research assistant, the Institute for Social Research, the University of Michigan, Ann Arbor

 - Education: Bachelor’s degree in English literature from the University of Illinois, and a Master’s degree in journalism from the University of Michigan.

 Welcome to Ya Michigan, the fastest growing multi-media network of news, information and mobile marketing in the Middle Eastern-American communities in Michigan.
 Nearly 80 percent of our community members today receive information on smartphones and tablets.

-The Team: We are a team of journalists, public relation professionals and marketers, dedicated to high quality journalism, mobile marketing and community service.
+The Team: We are a team of journalists, public relations professionals and marketers, dedicated to high-quality journalism, mobile marketing and community service.

 Core Values: Inform -Mitigate – Connect

 Mission: To keep our community informed through our multi-media platform and to educate non-Middle Eastern Americans about our community through cultural diversity training.

 Media kitt: Click here to view our media kit

 - The website receives more than 2 million hits a year